siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-10-21-imagen-3-high-quality-image-genera.md

     - image
     - 'image generation'
 ---
 In the ever-evolving landscape of artificial intelligence, text-to-image models have been making significant strides.
 One such model, Imagen 3, developed by Google DeepMind, has captured the attention of researchers and enthusiasts alike.
-This blog post will delve into the intricacies of Imagen 3, exploring its architecture, capabilities, and potential applications.
+This article will delve into the intricacies of Imagen 3, exploring its architecture, capabilities, and potential applications.

 **Understanding Imagen 3**